veyseltech2020/aws/hands-on/vpc_02_bastion_nat/README.md

 Amazon's pool of IPv4 addresses
 ```
-- Click Allocate button and name it as "First Elastic IP"
+- Click Allocate button and name it as "my_first_ElasticIP"

 - create a NAT Gateway in the public subnet